 18.1.
-The Council's policy covering re-employment to a position with eligibility to join the Local Government Pension Scheme (LGPS), states that the total of the pension and salary from the re-employment, should not exceed the index linked value of the salary on leaving employment.
-Should earnings exceed this level, then the pension will be subject to a temporary reduction of the excess, for the duration of re-employment.
+The Council's policy covering re-employment to a position with eligibility to join the Local Government Pension Scheme (LGPS), states that the total of the pension and salary from

-&lt;sup>3 This pay multiple is based on CEO salary as at 1 April 2018 with the lowest salary of £19,147 inclusive of London Living Wage supplement.
+3 This pay multiple is based on CEO salary as at 1 April 2018 with the lowest salary of £19,147 inclusive of London Living Wage supplement.